-Questions
+- Questions

 - Correct toss-ups are worth 5 points.

 - Correct bonuses are worth 3 points.

 - Incorrect answers receive 0 points.

-Penalties
+- Penalties

-- If team members are found collaborating during a toss-up, the opposing team is awarded 3 points, and the collaborating team forfeits their ability to answer that toss-up question. - If a player provides an answer before they are recognized by the moderator (i.e., "blurts") the opposing team is awarded 3 points.
+- If team members are found collaborating during a toss-up, the team will receive a warning, but further violations will result in the opposing team being awarded 3 points.
+The collaborating team forfeits their ability to answer that toss-up question.

+- If a player provides an answer before they are recognized by the moderator (i.e., "blurts"), they will receive a warning, but further violations will result in the opposing team being awarded 3 points.
 If applicable, the question will be re-read for the opposing team, who will have an opportunity to buzz in.
 The team which blurted will not have an opportunity to buzz in. - If a team is participating in distracting behavior during another team's bonus, they will receive a warning from the moderator.
 Any other instances of distracting behavior after the first warning will result in 5 points being awarded to the opposing team. - The team with the most points at the end of the match will be declared the winner of that match.
 No ties can occur during the single-elimination bracket. - The top four teams with the best Win/Loss record from the Preliminary Round will advance to the single-elimination Bracket.